TevHeath/PHYS_2330_Electricity_Magnestism_Computational_Physics_Programs_Fall2024/PHYS 2330 Graded Work/Computational Project 2 & Physics Assignment 4/README.md

 - 3D graphics
 - computational modelling

-The original questions can be found within the respository called the FYTT, these exercise are standard question that range from easy to advanced.
-Although depending one the question they might not require a computational solution.
+[//]: # (The original questions can be found within the respository called the FYTT, these exercise are standard question that range from easy to advanced.
+Although depending one the question they might not require a computational solution.)

 ## General Synopsis

-Each of these programs and code can be accessed in their own folder, with corresponding documentation as needed or required within the project or computational ask from the instrcutors.
+[//]: # (Each of these programs and code can be accessed in their own folder, with corresponding documentation as needed or required within the project or computational ask from the instrcutors.)

 ### Electricity & Magnetism Computational Project & Assignment #4: Due Date - October 25, 2024

-In this assignment, there are a couple important things to co
+In this assignment, there are a couple important things to for the graded part

+Part B:
+1. Basically create the Simpson function and calculate the electric field at the points of length 10.0m and the total charge of +3.0C (notice that this was already created).
+Additionally, consider the distance of 5.0m above and from the midpoint line and secondly, a point along the axis of the line
+2. Use the code (i.e., trapezoid Method), **NOT THE SIMPSON's rule** to calculate the electric field of the uniform charged semicircle with radius 5.0 and a total charge +3.0C, by applying the centre-position and the 5.0 beyond the circle (Basically means 10cm from the centre point - personally, I think I will have to use the following r^2 = x^2 + y^2)
+3. Calculate the analytical solution for the electric field at the centre of the half-circular segment, this is similar to #2, but instead I will need to print the Trapezoid and Simpsons function results with a specific value for each N for a result within 0.01%.

+**Keep in mind there is a difference between calculating the electric field and providing the analytical solution.
+One for provides a numerical value, the other will only provide the electric field**

 ### PHYS 2330: Resources
 This folder contains resources and datasets provided that I was able to find and utilize throughout the course